 Sleeping on your back can be the sole cause of snoring, so try to maintain the sideways position throughout the night.
 However, if you have formed a habit of sleeping on your back, you can sew a tennis or golf ball into your pajama shirts to make rolling onto your back uncomfortable, hence forcing you back to the side position.
 After a while, sleeping on your side will become a habit and you can get rid of the tennis balls.

 Secondly, elevating your head about four inches ease breathing and encourage your tongue and jaw to move forward.
 But note that if your head is too high, your airways can get constricted, still causing you to snore.
 If you have a pillow that is too thick, or you sleep on multiple pillows, try adjusting the height.
 There are specially designed pillows available to help prevent snoring by making sure your neck muscles are not crimped.
 Finding a pillow that keeps your head and neck in a proper position is worth taking the time to do to help you breathe right.

 3. Clear the Airways

 If you have allergies, reduce dust mites and pet dander in your bedroom or use an allergy medication.
 But, do not use those products for more than two weeks.
 If your congestion persists, see your doctor as the condition may be a result of a sinus infection that requires treatment with antibiotics.

 4. Quit Bad Habits – Alcoholism, Smoking

 Alcohol, sedatives, and drugs that promote deep sleep can all cause snoring.
 Even excessive tiredness can have that same effect.
 If you tone your tongue and throat muscles, they will have less of a tendency to let loose tissues flop into the airway during sleep.
-If you cannot quit drinking or using sedatives for one reason or the other, make sure you don’t take any of such stuffs at least two hours before bedtime.
+If you cannot quit drinking or using sedatives for one reason or the other, make sure you don’t take any of such stuff at least two hours before bedtime.